Blockchain-Xcellarator-Team-Sybilian/sybi-server/README.md

 docker pull stephenafamo/adonisjs:1.0.0
 ```

 Create Adonis Docker container.
 Mount `$HOME/Projects/Educado/educado-server` on the host machine to the container side path `/var/www`.
-Feel free to update this path if you have your own customized project path.
+Update this path to your own project path.

 ```bash